-A dental nurse worked with the dentists when they treated patients.
+A dental nurse worked with the dentists when they treated patients and supported the dental hygienists as needed.

 Infection control

 The practice had an infection prevention and control policy and procedures to keep patients safe.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
 Staff completed infection prevention and control training every year.